AdamJKing/aphrograph/README.md

 * Add logging to widget construction (debug label & `unsafePerformIO`?)
 * Handle NoData version of `generateLabels`
 * Dynamically add version information from stack build
+* Include links to Graphite API in the argument documentation
+* Make 'to' argument optional at command-line
+* Handle Graphite errors (5**) more gracefully